Frequently asked questions

 Degree vs Certifications

 A cybersecurity degree costs more than a certification and takes longer.
-While the degree offers a wide range of knowledge that can be applied in many industries, it has less hands-on skills.
+Although the degree gives you a broad understanding that can be used in many industries, it does not have as many hands-on skills.

 What is the Average Income in Cybersecurity?